asjad99/Sequential-Decision-Making-/README.md

 Process of data science is something as follows:

 ![alt text](data_science_process.png "Logo Title Text 1")

 Data Science has been around for a while.
 Even big data has been around for a while(Hubble has been sending us image data and Scientists at CERN have been collecting Tera Bytes to uncover the secrets of the universe).
 Business recently realised that they can making use of the user data and event data to make data-informed decisions which replaces thd gut instinct, loudest voice, and best argument methods.
 THe insights agther throught the process can be used ro insights that help improve existing processes and drive out operations cost.
+It also bit of an art, that requires learning 'how to be smart with data' and create value from data.

 ### Topics: